volksgeistt/autoARC/README.md

 - **CustomKey Sequence**: Execute custom sequences of key presses with configurable delays.
 - **360 Auto Mouse Simulation**: Perform continuous mouse movements in a 360-degree pattern to mimic user interaction.
 ## How To Run?
-- Download the `autoARC.exe` file from the above **G-DRIVE**.
-- Hover through your directory where you've downloaded and double-click on it to run the program
+- Hover through your directory where you've downloaded and run the program.
+- in the terminal use `pip install -r requirements.txt` to download all the required modules and dependencies.
+- later, after installing, use `python index.py` or `python3 index.py` to run the program.
 - It may take some time to load, keep some patience and wait for it.
 - Later, When the application starts, you will see a menu with options.
 Enter the number corresponding to the feature you wish to use.
 - For example, entering `1` will start the AutoTyper.